prefuzek/angst-in-space/README.md

 - This isn't a full game!
 Is this all there is?
   - So far, yes, this is all there is.
 The board game version, however, is much more feature-complete, and I intend to work at putting all those features in.
 - Why is everything ugly/askew?
   - If your screen resolution is different then mine, the planet map might not fit properly and some button placement might be off.
 This will be fixed soon.
+If the planet map fits fine, and and the button placement looks normal, then maybe you just don't like my minimalist design.
 - Why aren't you using \<insert awesome Clojure/Quil feature>?
   - I'm rather new to Clojure, so it's probably just because I don't know about it.
 If you know of something that would make my life easier, I'd love to hear about it!
 - Why is the code so poorly documented?
   - When I began this project, I just wanted to make something that worked as quickly as possible.
-Now that I've got that, I plan on improving the code and documentation that I have, as well as adding new features.
+Now that I've got that, I plan on improving the code and documentation that I have, in addition to adding new features.
 - Why angst?
   - The game's title is the name of a movie that's mentioned in passing in Douglas Adams' novel Life, the Universe, and Everything.
 It's not really intended to mean anything, but it occasionally describes the attitudes of a player rather accurately.